-- 1. Remove the plug on valve V160 and replace it with a hose connector. - 2.
-Place a five (5) litre jar under the valve (if the expansion vessel air nozzle or membrane is broken there might be up to 5 litres in the vessel).
+1. Remove the plug on valve V160 and replace it with a hose connector.

+2. Place an eight (8) litre jar under the valve (if the expansion vessel air nozzle or membrane is broken there might be up to 8 litres in the vessel).

-- 3. Turn the lever (marked violet in Figure 4.2-6) on valve V160 90° so that it points down.
+3. Turn the lever (marked violet in Figure 4.2-5) on valve V160 90° so that it points away from you (points to the back wall).
 This will close off the primary circuit and therefore only the liquid in the expansion vessel will come out.
 (There is line mark in the end of the stem, where you can also ensure the right position of the 3-way valve.
-This mark shows the open flow direction.) - 4.
-When the pressure vessel is drained check the pre-pressure with a portable pressure gauge.
+This mark shows the open flow direction.)

+4. When the pressure vessel is drained check the prepressure with a portable pressure gauge.
 The air nozzle can be found under the black rubber top on the vessel.
-The portable pressure gauge should have a similar interface to that used to fill a car tyre. - 5.
-The pressure can be added with a nitrogen tank (pressure over 2 bar) or if air is used then a compressed air system or even a hand pump can be used. - 6.
+The portable pressure gauge should have a similar interface to that used to fill a car tyre.

+- 5. The pressure can be added with a nitrogen tank (pressure over 2 bar) or if air is used then a compressed air system or even a hand pump can be used. - 6.
 Refill pressure if necessary.
 The pressure should be 100 kPa (1 bar).
 Use nitrogen if possible; otherwise air can also be used. - 7.
-Reconnect the plug to valve V160, change the plug O-ring if necessary. - 8.
-Turn back the lever on valve V160 90° so that it points towards you. - 9.
+Reconnect the plug to valve V160, change the plug 0-ring if necessary. - 8.
+Turn back the lever on valve V160 90° so that it points down. - 9.
 The pressure in the primary circuit will decrease due to the water that is removed during this process.
 Therefore water must be added through the filling valve V161 until the pressure on the pressure gauge (PI11) is back at 1.5 bar.
-Remember to de-air the filling hose before you connect it to valve V161, otherwise the air in the filling hose will enter the unit during filling.
+Remember to de-air the filling hose before you connect it to valve V161, otherwise the air in the filling hose will enter the unit during filling. - 10.
+Due to the small amount of liquid removed during this process it is not necessary to add any corrosion inhibitor.